 42.107 Preliminary response to petition.

 - (a) The patent owner may file a preliminary response to the petition.
 The response is limited to setting forth the reasons why no inter partes review should be instituted under 35 U.S.C.
-314. The response can include evidence except as provided in paragraph (c) of this section.
-The preliminary response is subject to the page limits under § 42.24.
+314 and can include supporting evidence.
+The preliminary response is subject to the word count under § 42.24.

 - (b) Due date.
 The preliminary response must be filed no later than three months after the date of a notice indicating that the request to institute an inter partes review has been granted a filing date.
 A patent owner may expedite the proceeding by filing an election to waive the patent owner preliminary response.